isomerpages/govtech-stp/_hong-kong/00b-atb-visitSG-FAQ.md

 #### 18. Am I eligible to travel on the designated ATB flight if I had been quarantined in Hong Kong within the last 14 days prior to my departure to Singapore?

-As set out in ATP [Conditions](/hongkong/atb/terms-and-conditions), an ATP holder must remain in Hong Kong and/or Singapore in the last 14 consecutive days (excluding any period that was spent in quarantine in Hong Kong or Singapore due to border control requirements).
+As set out in ATP [Conditions](/hongkong/atb/terms-and-conditions), an ATP holder must remain in Hong Kong and/or Singapore in the last 14 consecutive days (excluding any compulsory quarantine in Hong Kong, arising from the visitor’s last return to Hong Kong, or compulsory Stay-Home Notice (SHN) period in Singapore, arising from the visitor’s last return to Singapore).

 If you had travelled outside Hong Kong and had been quarantined upon arrival in Hong Kong due to border control requirements, you would not be eligible to travel on a designated ATB flight, until you have spent 14 days in Hong Kong outside of quarantine.
 This does not include quarantine resulting from non-border control related requirements.